-During timed construction, additional builders, members, tools, fasteners, temporary piers, or other items must not be brought into the construction site nor must anything be removed.
+After the beginning of inspection and throughout timed construction and repairs, additional members, tools, fasteners, temporary piers, or other items shall not be brought into the construction site nor shall anything be removed.
+Additional builders shall not enter the construction site after the beginning of timed construction.